Why learn chord progressions?

 There is an almost infinite number of ways in which chords can be put together to produce a pleasing, logical musical flow.
 Let’s take a look at the most common chord progressions.
 Learning these will help you learn and understand songs more easily and quickly.

-The simplest chord progression is a two-chord progression V7, I. A common form of this sequence on ukulele is shown below.
+The simplest chord progression is a two-chord progression V7, I. We show below a common form of this sequence on ukulele.
 Notice how the first chord, the one with the number 7, is always five letters after the home chord in the musical alphabet.
 In music theory language, we say that the root (name note) of the first chord is a 5th above the root of the second chord.

 Many songs that use only two chords use this progression.
 Here is a list of some of these songs: